 R. William "Bill" Ide

-He is also chair of the Advisory Board to the Conference Board’s Governance Center, a senior fellow and co-founder of Emory University’s Directors Institute and he chairs the Governance Committee and serves on the Audit Committee of the Clark Atlanta University Board of Trustees.
-He is General Counsel and Secretary of the EastWest Institute and serves on the Audit Committee.
+He is also chair of the Advisory Board to the Conference Board’s Governance Center, a senior fellow and co-founder of Emory University’s Directors Institute and he chaired the Governance Committee and serves on the Audit Committee of the Clark Atlanta University Board of Trustees.
+He is General Counsel and Secretary of the EastWest Institute, serves on the Audit Committee and is chair of the Executive Committee.

-Mr. Ide formerly served as senior vice president and General Counsel of Monsanto Company (NYSE: MON), a $30 billion life sciences and pharmaceutical company.
+Mr. Ide formerly served as senior vice president and General Counsel of Monsanto Company (NYSE: MON).
 He was Counsel to the United States Olympic Committee and President of the American Bar Association.

 He has lectured extensively and published numerous articles on corporate governance.
-Mr. Ide is currently a distinguished lecturer at Emory University Goziueta Business School.
-He received his B.A. degree, cum laude, from Washington and Lee University, J.D. degree from the University of Virginia and M.B.A. degree from Georgia State University.
+He received his B.A. degree, cum laude, from Washington and Lee University, J.D. degree from the University of Virginia, (Law Review, Order of the Coif) and M.B.A. degree from Georgia State University.
 He was admitted to the Bar in both Georgia and the District of Columbia.